CsatiZoltan/t8code-wiki/Step-8-User-defined-mesh.md

 The tree class for the triangles is `T8_ECLASS_TRIANGLE` and this for the quad is `T8_ECLASS_QUAD`:

-              // definition of the tree classes
-              t8_cmesh_set_tree_class (cmesh, [treeID], T8_ECLASS_TRIANGLE);
+              // definition of the tree classes (you need one classification for each tree) t8_cmesh_set_tree_class (cmesh, [treeID], T8_ECLASS_TRIANGLE);
               t8_cmesh_set_tree_class (cmesh, [treeID], T8_ECLASS_QUAD);